Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 Cons

 For advanced local control, Home Assistant is a powerful option.
-It integrates well with media players and lighting scenes.
+It integrates well with media players and lighting scenes for users who want dashboards and fine-grained automation.

 Smart Plug with Energy Monitoring

-Adding energy monitoring to your AVR or projector helps quantify standby draw.
+Adding energy monitoring to your AVR, projector, or streaming stack helps quantify standby draw.
 Our tests show typical idle loads between 9 and 28 watts depending on brand and HDMI CEC settings.
 Tie the plug into theater scenes to cut phantom power when you are done.

 Pros